madflow/flow-markdown/Readme.md

 ## What is this \Flow\Markdown\Parser

-This is script is a fork from php-markdown by Michel Fortin <http://michelf.com/>.
+This script is a fork from php-markdown by Michel Fortin <http://michelf.com/>.
 The main work has been just refactoring the code for a PHP 5.3 environment.

 The plugins for Wordpress etc. have been dropped from the code.